henry2004y/KeyNotes/contents/flr.md

 $$
 \frac{E_x}{E_y} = -\frac{ik_y}{R^2-k_y^2-k_z^2}\frac{\partial E_y}{\partial x}\frac{1}{E_y}
-$$
+$$ {#eq:flr_polarization}

 Our familiar fast MHD wave is _no longer linearly polarized in a nonuniform plasma_!
-A key thing on the RHS is the dependence on the sign of $k_y$: for fast waves propagating in opposite directions (i.e. eastward and westward in the azimuthal direction), the sense of polarization (RH, LH) will change.
-Right at the resonance point where $R^2 - k_z^2 - k_y^2 = 0$, we get linearly polarized Alfvén wave.
+A key thing on the RHS is the dependence on the sign of $k_y$ as well as $\partial E_y/\partial x$.
+For fast waves propagating in opposite directions (i.e. eastward and westward in the azimuthal direction), the sense of polarization (RH, LH) will change as $k_y$ changes sign across local noon.
+Right at the resonance point where $R^2 - k_z^2 - k_y^2 = 0$, we get linearly polarized Alfvén wave. $\partial E_y/\partial x$ changes sign across the resonance point, thus we also have another change in polarization detected on the ground for different L-shells (or magnetic latitudes).

+![The variation of amplitude and the sense of polarization of Pc5's seen at high latitudes with latitude and magnetic local time.
+(After [Samson +, 1974].)](images/FLR_ground_Pc5_1974.png){#fig:flr_polarization}

 @eq:flr_wave_ey can also be written as a second order differential equation of $B_{1z}$, the compressional component of the magnetic field (see @eq:perturb_b), as [@kivelson1985resonant] did in proposing the idea of cavity modes: